BastienPasdeloup/PyRat/README.md

 Installation of the PyRat software can be done directly using `pip`.
 Do not clone or download the repository.
-Instead please follow the following instructions:
+Instead, please follow the following instructions:

 1) First, make sure that Git is installed.
     Check the instructions corresponding to your operating system [here](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git).